david-torres/tournament-organizer/README.md

 # Tournament Organizer API

-A REST API for creating and managing tournaments (single-elimination or round-robin), participants, and matches, with support for ELO ratings and bracket visualization.
+A REST API for creating and managing tournaments (single-elimination or round-robin), participants, and matches, with support for Elo ratings and bracket visualization.

 ## Features